getsentry/sentry-docs/src/collections/_documentation/platforms/unrealengine/index.md

 ## Debug information

 To get the most out of Sentry, crash reports are required to include debug information.
-For Sentry to be able to process the crash report and translate memory addresses to meaningful information like function names, module names and line numbers, the crash itself must include debug information and also, [symbols need to be uploaded to Sentry](#upload-debug-symbols).
+In order for Sentry to be able to process the crash report and translate memory addresses to meaningful information like function names, module names and line numbers, the crash itself must include debug information and also, [symbols need to be uploaded to Sentry](#upload-debug-symbols).